fizzwiz/fluent/README.md

+**Warning:** *Please note that this library is not yet ready for production use.
+This release is primarily for testing the publication workflow that will ultimately lead to the official release.
+Additionally, the documentation and the website (www.ut8pia.cloud) are still under development and not fully available.
+The first stable release of the library will be marked as version 0.0.1*

 The `@ut8pia-cloud/fluent` library is designed to mirror the natural flow of your thoughts in code.
 It brings syntactic sugar that simplifies the expression of complex concepts, making your code more concise, readable and intuitive.
 Thanks to its intuitive design, the library requires no learning curve.

 The library is organized into four main packages: `core`, `each`, `what`, and `util`.
 Each package corresponds to a directory containing multiple files, with each file defining a specific class.
 The `core` package includes abstract definitions for `Each` and `What`, the foundational concepts of the entire library.
 Classes derived from these concepts are found in the `each` and `what` packages, respectively.